 What is a Photometric Analysis?

-A Photometric Lighting Plan shows how a lighting solution would look in a project or given area.
+A Photometric Analysis, or also known as a Lighting Plan shows how a lighting solution would look in a project or given area.

 Modeling an indoor or outdoor area lighting layout is possible using photometric software.
 By importing existing layouts and CAD designs it enables the end user to see how the project would look in their given space.